owochel/light/_posts/2023-04-05-final-ideas.markdown

 For the form, we want a two-part solution.
 We want the top to be a environment light and bottom to be a reading light.

 ![This is a sketch Leia drew.]({{ site.asseturl }}/\_final/sketch.png)

+I purchased [two bulbs that can be slam fixed easily on Amazon](https://www.amazon.com/dp/B0BS3KFPD3?psc=1&ref=ppx_yo2ov_dt_b_product_details).
+We were looking for a warm-temperature bulb.
+Like I didn't take the class at all, I made the mistake of thinking that the higher the temperature value(5000K) is, the warm it would be.
+Turns out, the one we are looking for should be 3000K.
+We need to test the bulbs in Leia's home since this is a lamp designed for her space.

+I will be starting to make the circuit soon.